A young man is one mentor away from being a success story!

 Decisions that matter- the power of choices

 A World of Opportunity- building locks to life and career success

-Each session will be structured to include: 1) a keynote speaker, 2) breakout sessions lead by community leaders, 3) small group discussion and goal-setting sessions, 4) welcome and tour of the host facility, and 5) food and refreshments.
+Sessions are expected to include at one or more of the following: 1) a keynote speaker, 2) breakout sessions lead by community leaders, 3) small group discussion and goal-setting sessions, 4) hands on activities/experiences, 5) welcome and tour of the host facility, 6) great give-aways and gifts, and 7) food and refreshments.

 Mentors serve as a support system for the mentees and help them apply the session themes to their life.
 The experience will result in a number of opportunities to help the mentee build assets, a stronger network and motivation to achieve success.